-EuroScicon invites all the participants from all over the world to attend “3rd Edition of International Conference on Polymer Chemistry’’ during March 26-28 2018 at Vienna, Austria which includes prompt keynote presentations, Oral talks, Poster presentations, Workshops and Exhibitions.
+Euroscicon invites all the participants from all over the world to attend “6th Edition of International Conference and Exhibition on Polymer Chemistry” during November 22-23, 2021 at London, UK.
+Which includes prompt keynote presentations, oral talks, poster presentations, Workshops and Exhibitions.

 Why to attend our Conference

 It promotes the positive contributions of Polymers/plastics by

 ·Highlighting the material’s beneficial properties and its positive contributions to society throughout its life cycle